athesing-point/tp_slider-custom-dots/README.md

 # tp_slider-custom-dots

- Solution for foolproof positioning of custom slider dots
+Solution for foolproof positioning of custom slider dots used in our PDC trustpilot widget